How to Stay Healthy While Traveling

 Temptations are everywhere, especially at the airport, but try to resist the urge to grab a bag of chips or M&Ms. Instead, grab almonds or fruit and don’t forget your big (reusable) bottle of water!
 Or, better yet, shop for snacks that are compact and travel well (like nuts and organic food bars) before you go so you never end up hAngry (you know, when you’re soooo hungry you get -ahem- a bit grumpy).
 Staying hydrated will help you curb your appetite and keep your energy up while traveling.
 Always opt for bottled (preferably in glass) spring water rather than fake, flavored water like Vitamin Water, which is mostly just sugar (junk food posing as healthy).
 Your body needs pure, unadulterated water to stay hydrated and healthy.

 Many restaurants do not have a tapas-style menu, but it is easy to split dishes between your travel mate(s) and get a taste of everything.
 By having your meals “tapas-style”, your brain will interpret the different foods much quicker and register that you are full, faster.
+This way you can eat less and feel full, which is especially useful ifyou can’t find healthy food.
 If your brain is concentrating on one entree, it takes longer to register fullness and you tend to eat it faster than you would a “tapas-style” meal where you need to stop and change dishes, and your brain is registering a lot of different flavors.
 This is a great trick for when you’re at an airport, since the food is almost always seriously unhealthy.
 Also, if possible, try to eat vegan.
 You’ll remove the risk of getting sick or picking up a long-term stomach parasite from undercooked meat (this happens more often than you’d like to know!), and it’ll leave you feeling energized, instead of sluggish and sleepy.

 Cutting the Alcohol